bisht-prachi/repulsive-active-particles/README.md

 # anti-aligners-spp
 A model for anti-aligning self propelled particles.
 The orientation update rule is asynchronous as opposed the synchronous update rule implemented in traditional Vicsek model.
+While finding the average angle of a neighbourhood, pi is added to the final value in order to mimic the effect of "repulsion".

 The steady state picture:
   Two alternating lanes consisting of particle clusters, moving in opposite directions respectively.